empowermint/erasurepoetry/README.md

 ## What next?

   1. Currently the script identifies how many words to reveal based on the percentage set by the user, and then chooses them at random.
-This means that someties the script chooses the same word to reveal more than once, resulting in the wrong number of words being revealled overall.
+This means that sometimes the script chooses the same word to reveal more than once or chooses a black line to 'reveal', resulting in the wrong number of words being revealled overall.

   2. I'd like to find a way to make the erasure accessibly to screenreader software, so that users will hear the revealed words of the source poem only.